 Denis Brion retired in 2002 and Anthony and Michele purchased 100% of the business at that time.

-Under the current ownership, REDARC has grown from humble beginnings to become a world-class, advanced electronics manufacturer, serving not only Australia’s domestic market, but New Zealand and other international markets.
+Under the current ownership, REDARC has grown from these humble beginnings to become a world-class, advanced electronics manufacturer, servicing both domestic and international markets

-In 2014, REDARC were announced the Telstra Australian Business of the Year and in 2015 it acquired Hummingbird Electronics, a bespoke provider of electronic solutions for vehicles with intellectual properties in radio frequency.
-Today REDARC Electronics operates in a state of the art advanced manufacturing facility, employing 190 people across 2 locations of which 40 are full-time engineers.
+In 2014, REDARC were announced the Telstra Australian Business of the Year and in 2015 it acquired Hummingbird Electronics, located in NSW.

-In 2016, REDARC announced a major expansion of its facility, which will see them almost double their workforce over the next four years.
-The upgrade will see REDARC able to capitalise on new market opportunities and house new state-of-the-art equipment to enhance their manufacturing capabilities.
+In 2016, REDARC announced a major expansion of its Lonsdale facility, which will see them almost double their workforce over the next four years.
+The upgrade has seen REDARC capitalise on new market opportunities and house new state-of-the-art equipment to enhance their manufacturing capabilities.

 Over 100 specialist jobs will be created in Adelaide’s southern suburbs during the next five years, following the opening of REDARC’s expanded headquarters at Lonsdale on 30th November 2018.